Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 ![Download PDF TV product](https://gyazo.com/128fd40b03d94ce50ebd7c402f987016.png)

-As we can already identify, a GET request is being sent to "/downloadFile" endpoint with a very interesting parameter, which is `file`, and it actually specifies a file that is stored on the webserver.
-Usually applications should validate user input, so when a page receives the given input it will escape all unauthorized signs as of **`/`** , **'.'**.
-So we can send some of the following right at the begining of the desired file:
+As we can already identify, a GET request is being sent to "/downloadFile" endpoint with a very interesting parameter, which is `file`, and it actually specifies a file that is stored on the web server.
+Usually, applications should validate user input, so when a page receives the given input it will escape all unauthorized signs as of **`/`**, **`.`**.
+So we can send some of the following at the beginning of the desired file:

 > **`..`**
 > **`../`**